Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 What is Fluoride?

-Fluoride is a mineral that occurs naturally in air, soil, or water; though the levels of fluoride greatly vary depending on location.
-Fruits and vegetables grown in fluoride-rich soil absorb fluoride as well, so the plants themselves can be considered a source of fluoride.
+Fluoride is a mineral that occurs naturally in air, soil and water.
+Fruits and vegetables grown in fluoride-rich soil absorb fluoride as well, so the plants themselves are a source of fluoride.

-We absorb fluoride every day through the food we eat and water we drink.
-This fluoride helps to strengthen our bones and tooth enamel.
+You absorb fluoride through the food you eat and the water you drink.
+This fluoride helps to strengthen your tooth enamel and bones.

 How Does Fluoride Help Teeth?

-When the bacteria in our mouths interact with sugars, they release an acid that breaks down, or demineralizes, our tooth enamel.
+When bacteria in the mouth interact with sugars, it produces an acid.
+This acid breaks down tooth enamel.

-Consuming or using products with fluoride helps to rebuild, or remineralize, the weakened tooth enamel, thus protecting our teeth from cavities.
+Ingesting or using products with fluoride helps to rebuild the weakened tooth enamel and protects the teeth from cavities.

-Aside from public water sources, fluoride is often found in toothpaste, mouthwash, some flosses, fluoride supplements, and dental fluoride treatments.
+In addition to public water sources, fluoride is in toothpastes, mouthwashes, some flosses, fluoride supplements and professionally applied fluoride treatments.

 History of Public Water Fluoridation

-Public water fluoridation is broadly considered to be one of the greatest public health success stories in the world.
+By 2018, 73% of Americans served by a public water system were receiving fluoridated water, according to the Centers for Disease Control and Prevention (CDC).
+Public water fluoridation is considered one of the greatest public health success stories in the world.

 Not Enough of a Good Thing

-Under these circumstances, dentists may recommend supplements or professional/prescription fluoride treatment to protect tooth enamel and remineralize enamel.
-These professional grade treatments come in the form of a varnish, gel, or foam, which are either "painted" on to the teeth or applied using a mouth guard.
-The dentist may also provide professional-grade fluoride toothpaste, which contains higher levels of fluoride than the over-the-counter options.
+In these cases, your dentist may recommend professionally applied fluoride treatments.
+These professional treatments may be in the form of a varnish, gel or foam.
+The dentist may also recommend prescription strength fluoride toothpaste or rinse, which contains higher levels of fluoride than the over-the-counter options.

 Too Much of a Good Thing

-• Don't use toothpaste when brushing children's teeth until they are 2 years old (unless recommended by your dentist).
+• Don't use toothpaste when brushing children's teeth until they are two years of age.

-• Once the child is 2 years old, use only a pea-sized amount of toothpaste when brushing.
+• Once the child is two years old, use only a pea-sized amount of toothpaste.

 • Don't brush your child's teeth with fluoride toothpaste more than twice a day.

-• Supervise younger children when they are brushing, encouraging them to spit out toothpaste rather than swallowing.
+• Supervise young children when they are brushing, encourage them to spit out toothpaste.

 • Follow CDC guidelines regarding preparing infant formula with fluoridated water.